pingcap/tispark/README.md

 When TiSpark TLS is enabled, `tikv.trust_cert_collection`, `tikv.key_cert_chain` and `tikv.key_file` must be configured.
 While `jdbc.server_cert_store` and `jdbc.client_cert_store` is optional.

-Now TLS only support TLSv1.2 and TLSv1.3 version.
+TiSpark only supports TLSv1.2 and TLSv1.3 version.

 Here's an example of opening the TLS configuration.
 ```